 This concrete conduit is a medieval arched stone bridge that leaps over the Vltava River in the city of Prague.
 It’s one of the symbolic steppingstone walkways of Prague adored by both locals and tourists.
 The Charles Bridge was built during the rule of King Charles IV in 1357 and took approx. 4 decades to complete this magnum opus structure.
 The significant sights of Charles Bridge are the Saint Statuaries, miniature lamp pylons, and the significant statue of Saint John of Nepomuk.

 St. Vitus Cathedral

 This Roman-era Basilica is one of the central churches of the city of Prague.
 It holds the seat of Prague’s Archbishop.
-In the year 1997, cathedral’s loyalty emblem of St. Vitus was reverently annulled, but still it goes by the name Saint Vitus Cathedral.
-This colossal apostolic structure is surrounded with small buildings that adds more to its prominence around the perimeters.
+In the year 1997, the cathedral’s loyalty emblem of St. Vitus was reverently annulled, but still, it goes by the name Saint Vitus Cathedral.
+This colossal apostolic structure is surrounded by small buildings that add more to its prominence around the perimeters.